 Clearly, we won’t be very hands-on, in person at least, for a while.

-But, we still wanted to connect with local business owners across the country in some way and provide a resource that might help them navigate these unprecedented times we’re all experiencing.
+But, we still wanted to connect with local business owners across the country in some way and provide marketing resources that might help them navigate these unprecedented times we’re all experiencing.

 So, we’ve gone digital!